RCS MediaGroup

-RCS MediaGroup S.p.A. (formerly Rizzoli-Corriere della Sera), based in Milan and listed on the Italian Stock Exchange, is an international multimedia publishing group that operates in daily newspapers, magazines and books, radio broadcasting, new media and digital and satellite TV.
+RCS MediaGroup S.p.A. (formerly Rizzoli Editore and Rizzoli-Corriere della Sera), based in Milan and listed on the Italian Stock Exchange, is an international multimedia publishing group that operates in daily newspapers, magazines and books, radio broadcasting, new media and digital and satellite TV.
 It is also one of the leading operators in the advertisement sales & distribution markets.

 History

-Founded in 1927 by entrepreneur Angelo Rizzoli as A. Rizzoli & C., it started in the press industry by buying out four national magazines, and later entering the publishing industry.
-Restructured and taken over a number of times, particularly in the 1980s when two of its executives became involved in the collapse of Banco Ambrosiano and the illegal Masonic Lodge Propaganda Due – or P2.
+Entrepreneur Angelo Rizzoli founded A. Rizzoli & C. in 1927.
+The company initially focused on the press industry, acquiring four national magazines before expanding into publishing.
+The company underwent multiple restructurings and changes in ownership, notably during the 1980s when two of its executives were implicated in the collapse of Banco Ambrosiano and the illegal Masonic Lodge Propaganda Due – or P2.
 Following the 1982 death of Roberto Calvi, the group applied for bankruptcy protection and greatly downsized.

 In 2016, Cairo Communication acquired the controlling stake of RCS MediaGroup.
 In the same year, Italian Competition Authority approved the sales of RCS Libri (a.k.a.
 Rizzoli Libri) from RCS MediaGroup to Arnoldo Mondadori Editore.